 Pregnancy-related proteins can be found in maternal circulation shortly after fertilization.
-For example, platelet activating factor (PAF)-like substance, which is produced by the fertilized ovum, is present almost immediately (16-19).
+For example, platelet activating factor (PAF)-like substance, which is produced by the fertilized ovum, is present almost immediately (29-32).
 After ovulation and fertilization, the embryo remains in the ampullary portion of the fallopian tube for up to 3 days.
 The embryo undergoes a sequence of cell divisions and differentiation that is not dependent on the hormonal milieu of the fallopian tube or the uterus, as fertilization and early embryonic development occur successfully in vitro.
-The developing conceptus travels toward the uterus, through the isthmic portion of the tube, for approximately 10 hours, and then enters the uterus as an embryo at the 2- to 8-cell stage (20, 21).
-With further development, between 3-6 days after fertilization, the embryo becomes a blastocyst floating unattached in the endometrial cavity (21).
-A schematic representation of the pre-implantation phase of pregnancy is shown in Figure 2.
+The developing conceptus travels toward the uterus, through the isthmic portion of the tube, for approximately 10 hours, and then enters the uterus as an embryo at the 2- to 8-cell stage (33, 34).
+With further development, between 36 days after fertilization, the embryo becomes a blastocyst floating unattached in the endometrial cavity (34).
+A schematic representation of the preimplantation phase of pregnancy is shown in Figure 2.
 Before implantation, the blastocyst also secretes specific substances that enhance endometrial receptivity.
 Successful implantation requires precise synchronization between blastocyst development and endometrial maturation.
+Indeed, there appears to be cross-talk between the embrvo and the а endometrium with the endometrium acting as a biosensor that is able to respond favorably to competent embryos but less favorably to incompetent poorly viable embryos destined to fail (35).
+Ultimately, implantation failure is the result of impaired embryo developmental competence or endometrial receptivity, impaired both having negative effects on the embryo-endometrium crosstalk.
+It is estimated that embryos account for one third of implantation failures, while suboptimal endometrial receptivity and aberrant embrvoendometrial cross-talk are responsible for the remaining two-thirds (36).

 Figure 2.
 A diagrammatic summary of the ovarian cycle leading to embryo development as it occurs during the first week after fertilization.
-(Adapted from (22), with permission)
+(Adapted from (37), with permission)